 DAY THREE: Hop on a boat and spend a day exploring Lokrum Island, just 600 metres from Dubrovnik, where you’ll find hiking, more Game of Thrones filming shooting locations and excellent snorkelling.
 A second option is to visit the Elafiti Islands on a day trip.

-DAY FOUR: Many day trips are possible from Dubrovnik which includes visiting islands such as Korcula or cities in other countries such as Mostar (Bosnia & Hercegovina) or Kotor and Budva (Montenegro).
+DAY FOUR: Many day tours are possible from Dubrovnik which includes visiting islands such as Korcula or cities in other countries such as Mostar (Bosnia & Hercegovina) or Kotor and Budva (Montenegro).
 Pick one, spend the day relaxing or choose to explore Dubrovnik at a more leisurely pace.

 Split: 2-3 Days

-You can then take a walk to Marjan Hill for views over the city and hit the beach for the rest of the afternoon and then have a night out on the town or an along the promenade.
+You can then take a walk to Marjan Hill for views over the city and hit the beach for the rest of the afternoon and then have a night out on the town or along the promenade.